 International Lyric tenor, Eric Fennell A Metropolitan Opera National Counsel regional finalist and prize winner in the Licia Albanese Competition, Mr. Fennell’s professional debut came when he jumped in for Rodolfo in Puccini’s La Bohème at the Glimmerglass Opera Festival.
 This opportunity lead him to The New York City Opera where he sang six seasons and 13 roles.
-Mr. Fennell’s operatic highlights include Rodolfo in La Bohème with New York City Opera, Glimmerglass Opera, Lake George Opera Festival, National Theater Mannheim, Edmonton Opera, Manitoba Oper; The Duke of Mantua in Rigoletto for Deutsche Oper Berlin, The Prague National Theater, The Slovak National Theater, Theater Bremen; Werther in Werther for Staatstheater Braunschweig and Opera Zuid(Netherlands); Alfredo in La Traviata with New York City Opera, The Slovak National Theater; Tamino in Die Zauberflöte for Sarasota Opera, Wichita Grand Opera, and Des Moines Metro Opera; Roberto in Roberto Devereux for Dallas Opera; Roméo in Roméo et Juliette for Slovenian National Theater, Mecklenburgisches Staatstheater Schwerin, Toledo Opera, and Opera North (USA); Don José in Carmen for Arizona Opera, Theater Lübeck, Pacific Opera Victoria, and St. Margarethen Festspiele; Hoffmann in Les Contes d’Hoffmann for Theater Pforzheim, Theater Krefeld, Theater Augsburg, and Hawaii Opera Theater; Riccardo in Un ballo in maschera for Theater Pforzheim; Don Carlo in Don Carlo for Lithuanian National Opera; Camille in Die Lustige Witwe for Deutsche Oper am Rhein (European debut); Pinkerton in Madama Butterfly for Utah Opera, Austin Lyric Opera, and Opera Saratoga; Roberto in Le Villi for Latvian National Opera; The Prince in John Adams’ A Flowering Tree for Göteborgs Operan(Sweden); Dorian in Dorian Gray(World Premiere) for Slovak National Theater; Edgardo in Lucia di Lammermoor for Des Moines Metro Opera; Rinuccio in Gianni Schicchi for the Macau International Music Festival (China); Des Grieux in Manon for The Maria Biesu International Opera Festival; Nadir in The Pearl Fishers for Madison Opera; and Gerald in Lakmé for Sarasota Opera and Teatro Principal de Palma de Mallorca.
+Mr. Fennell’s operatic highlights include Rodolfo in La Bohème with New York City Opera, Glimmerglass Opera, Opera Saratoga, National Theater Mannheim, Edmonton Opera, Manitoba Opera; The Duke of Mantua in Rigoletto for Deutsche Oper Berlin, The Prague National Theater, The Slovak National Theater, Theater Bremen; Werther in Werther for Staatstheater Braunschweig and Opera Zuid(Netherlands); Alfredo in La Traviata with New York City Opera and The Slovak National Theater; Tamino in Die Zauberflöte for Sarasota Opera, Wichita Grand Opera, and Des Moines Metro Opera; Roberto in Roberto Devereux for Dallas Opera; Roméo in Roméo et Juliette for Slovenian National Theater, Mecklenburgisches Staatstheater Schwerin, Toledo Opera, and Opera North (USA); Don José in Carmen for Arizona Opera, Theater Lübeck, Pacific Opera Victoria, and St. Margarethen Festspiele; Hoffmann in Les Contes d’Hoffmann for Theater Pforzheim, Theater Krefeld, Theater Augsburg, and Hawaii Opera Theater; Riccardo in Un ballo in maschera for Theater Pforzheim; Don Carlo in Don Carlo for Lithuanian National Opera; Camille in Die Lustige Witwe for Deutsche Oper am Rhein; Pinkerton in Madama Butterfly for Utah Opera, Austin Lyric Opera, and Opera Saratoga; Roberto in Le Villi for Latvian National Opera; The Prince in John Adams’ A Flowering Tree for Göteborgs Operan(Sweden); Dorian in Dorian Gray(World Premiere) for Slovak National Theater; Edgardo in Lucia di Lammermoor for Des Moines Metro Opera; Rinuccio in Gianni Schicchi for the Macau International Music Festival (China); Des Grieux in Manon for The Maria Biesu International Opera Festival(Moldova); and Gerald in Lakmé for Sarasota Opera and Teatro Principal de Palma de Mallorca.
 Mr. Fennell has also appeared with San Francisco Opera, Boston Lyric Opera, Seattle Opera, Washington Concert Opera, Tulsa Opera, Chautauqua Opera, Central City Opera, Deutsches National Theater Weimar, Salzburg Landestheater, Festival de Opera de Tenerife, Arena di Verona, Teatro Petruzzelli di Bari, and the Spoleto Festival USA.

 A distinguished concert performer, Eric Fennell has performed the tenor solos in Beethoven’s 9th Symphony for National Chorale at Avery Fisher Hall, Tokyo City Orchestra (Japan), Cairo Symphony, Buffalo Philharmonic Symphony, Virginia Symphony, and Allentown Symphony; Verdi’s Requiem for The Latvian National Symphony, The Paul Hill Chorale in Washington, D.C. and in recording with the Smith College Orchestra; Beethoven’s Missa Solemnis for Konzertchor Darmstadt; Händel’s Messiah for National Chorale at Avery Fisher Hall, Virginia Symphony, Allentown Symphony, and Tucson Symphony; Rossini’s Stabat Mater for Brandenburg Philharmonic; Mozart’s Requiem for Arena di Verona, The New Haven Symphony, and National Chorale at Avery Fisher Hall; Puccini’s Messa di Gloria with the Eugene Concert Choir; and William Maselli’s JFK Requiem at Carnegie Hall.

-2015-2016 began as Mr. Fennell sang Hoffmann in Les Contes d’Hoffmann for Theater Augsburg and Il Duca in Rigoletto for Theater Bremen(October-November 2015).
-In March 2016, Eric Fennell sang title role in Verdi’s Don Carlos (4 act Italian) for the Lithuanian National Opera in a production by Günter Krämer conducted by Pierre Vallet.
-The 2016-2017 season began with Duca in Rigoletto for the State Opera of Prague(September 2016) a tour of La Bohème in France and Spain(October-November 2016), followed by returns to Vilnius for Don Carlos(December 2016) and Riga for Le Villi(January 2017).
+The 2016-2017 season began with Il Duca in Rigoletto for the State Opera of Prague(September 2016) a tour of Rodolfo in La Bohème in France and Spain(October-November 2016), followed by returns to Vilnius for Don Carlos(December 2016) and Riga for Le Villi(January 2017).
 Mr. Fennell made his debut in the title role of Werther for Staatstheater Braunschweig(January-February 2017), followed by Pinkerton in Madama Butterfly for Chattanooga Opera (March 2017).
-Mr. Fennell will then sing Hoffmann in Les Contes d’Hoffmann for Hawaii Opera Theater (April 2017).
-He will also return to Riga for Le Villi, Vilnius for Don Carlo, and Bremen for Rigoletto(May 2017).
+Mr. Fennell then sang Hoffmann in Les Contes d’Hoffmann for Hawaii Opera Theater (April 2017), followed by a return to Riga for Le Villi, Vilnius for Don Carlo, and Bremen for Rigoletto(May 2017).
 His season culminated with his debut in the title role of Faust for Wroclaw Opera(June 2017).

 Originally from Allentown, Pennsylvania, Eric Fennell now lives in Berlin, Germany.
 He received a BA in music from Gettysburg College and a Masters in Voice and Artist Diploma from Boston University where he was a member of the Opera Institute.